secretstartups/handbook/sales/channel/channel-programs-ops/index.html.md

 #### Process for Enrolling Partners into the GitLab Certified Training Partner Program
 After a partner accepts an invitiation, the CAM:
-1. Will open a project in the [Channel Partner collaboration sub-group](https://gitlab.com/gitlab-com/channel/partners) using the GitLab_Certified_Service_Partner_Program project template.
+1. Will open a project in the [Channel Partner's collaboration sub-group](https://gitlab.com/gitlab-com/channel/partners) using the GitLab_Certified_Service_Partner_Program project template.
 2. Name the project "'Partner Company Name' CTP Requirements Project".
 3. Open an issue using the CTP_Requirement_Tracking_Issue template in that project.
    1. The template automatically engages the GitLab Channel Services team and the GitLab Education Services Delivery team